 The project is funded by the Swedish research council Formas and the foundation Seydlitz MP bolagen.

 The project is managed by Professor Sigrid Agenäs and Post-Doc Hanna Eriksson at the Department of Animal Nutrition and Management and Daiana de Oliveira who is a researcher at the Department of Animal Environment and Health.
-There are another seven researchers in the project group and a reference group including representatives appointed by the federation of Swedish farmers (LRF) and the extension service company Växa Sverige will also follow the project.
+There are another seven researchers in the project group and a reference group including representatives appointed by the federation of Swedish farmers (LRF) and the extension service company Växa Sverige also follow the project.